Updated: Apr 18

 Let your "yes" be "yes" and your "no" be "no."

 When you say that you will come, come.
-If you are not sure on Friday, tell that you can not go and somebody else will have a chance.
+If you are not sure about Friday, tell me that you can not go and somebody else will have a chance.

 Love Your Enemies.
 Don't do "eye for an eye, tooth for a tooth".
 If somebody crosses you, show them respect, talk to them and forgive.